 - Provide a source of vitamin A, vitamin C and vitamin D

-Plants that are fresh and green probably a good source of chlorophyll.
-This means vegetables and herbs such as;
+Plants that are fresh and green are probably a good source of chlorophyll.
+It means vegetables and herbs such as;

 - Green beans